Jeremy casts spells in between his careers as a chemical analyst and campus manager.

 9. Blighted Agent

-However, not only does Agent bear infect, he's also unblockable, making it annoyingly easy to land those crucial poison counters unimpeded.
-Use auras or artifact equipments to boost Agent's power and let each of his undefendable attacks swing with that much more poison.
+However, not only does Agent bear infect, he's also unblockable, making it only a matter of time before he wins via poison counters.
+Use auras or equipments to boost Agent's power and let each of his undefendable attacks swing with that much more gusto.

 Corrupted Conscience is a high risk, high reward aura enchantment.
 You'll want to attach it to an opposing creature, since not only do you seize control of it, it also gains the infect trait.
 In one fell swoop, your opponent is down a monster while you're up one—now ready to dole out those pesky counters.

 Conscience both removes an enemy while giving it you and buffing it, but remember that as permanents, auras stay fielded, and if Conscience gets removed, your opponent will regain control of their titan (and it'll thankfully lose infect).
-Do your best to supplement Conscience with powerful instant counters to ensure your new creature never reverts to its old allegiance.
+If you can, try stealing something with haste that can attack immediately.

 Rather than deal with the generally low stats of infect combatants, use this potent forest sorcery to give the keyword to your entire army.
 For a reasonable four mana, this green spell provides each creature you control with +1/+1, infect, and trample until the end of the turn.

-Like Septic Rats, Phyrexian Crusader is a black 2/2 needing three mana.
-However, he comes with a surprisingly vast array of abilities, and his zombie and knight subtypes give him a good number of synergies.
+Phyrexian Crusader a 2/2 who requires several black mana.
+However, he comes with a surprisingly vast array of abilities, and his zombie and knight subtypes offer many tribal supports.